Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 >   Decomposition Storage Model

-The DBMS stores the values of a single attribute for all tuples contiguously in a page.
+The DBMS stores the values of a single attribute for all tuples contiguously in a page(aka "column store").

-→Also known as a "column store"

 Ideal for OLAP workloads where read-only queries perform large scans over a subset of the table’s attributes.